Do I need to reserve a seat for my infant?

 |Manufactured after 26 February 1985; red sticker bearing text "This restraint is certified for use in Motor Vehicles and Aircraft" and “This child restraint system conforms to all applicable Federal motor vehicle safety standards.”

 Manufactured before 1985; it must state “This child restraint system conforms to all applicable Federal motor vehicle safety standards.”

 Joint Aviation Authorities (JAA)

 United Nations ECE R 44-03 (or later versions)

 If your device does not have the labels noted above, you will not be allowed to use it during take-off, landing, and surface movements.
 This includes booster seats and other types of harnesses.

-What infant amenities are available on the aircraft I'll be flying (ie. Bassinets)?
+What infant amenities are available on the aircraft I'll be flying?

 Infant amenities vary by aircraft.
 When you're on the airplane page, look for the Infant Amenity Icon.
 If it is present, clicking on it will tell you what infant services are available on that airplane.
-You can always contact Korean Air for more information.
+If you do not see it, infant amenities are not offered on that aircraft.
+You can always contact Hawaiian Airlines for more information.